20. Crystal Palace

 14. Leicester City

 The Foxes’ profile and prestige was hugely boosted by their miraculous Premier League title win in 2016, and Champions League run the following season.
-They’ve also been in the top two divisions for all but one season of their history, and they’ve got to four FA Cup finals and won the League Cup a handful of times.
+They’ve also been in the top two divisions for all but one season of their history, and they’ve got to five FA Cup finals, winning only once, in 2021.
+They have won the League Cup three times as well.
 They are one of the biggest football clubs in the UK.

 In the early 1990s Rangers were arguably the biggest club in Britain, but self-inflicted financial troubles have taken their toll.
 A 50,000-seater stadium in Glasgow.
 The most league titles in Scottish history.
 A European trophy.
 Nine Scottish titles in a row.
 Liquidation.
 Starting again in the fourth tier.
-Back in the top division again.
+They got back in the top division and won the league title in 2021.

 12. West Ham United